HL7/US-Core/input/intro-notes/StructureDefinition-us-core-medicationdispense-intro.md

 **Profile specific implementation guidance:**

 * The Fill status is often captured at the pharmacy and not communicated back to EHR/HIT.
-However, to meet ONC’s USCDI requirements, the HIT/EHR system must support this profile.
+However, to meet ONC's USCDI requirements, the HIT/EHR system must support this profile.
 {% include representing-meds.md %}

 {% include link-list.md %}